isaacg1/isaacg1.github.io/project-ideas.md

 Is the inverse transform a good proxy for the inverse hard tail, e.g. a percentile?

 For a given pair of (time in system, remaining size), what's the optimal 2-job policy?
 Is it that index policy I came up with a while back?
 What's a semantic understanding of that policy?
 Can we analyze it?
 Is it empirically optimal in the full M/G/1?
 Does it perform well for the hard tail/percentiles?

+**Update:** The optimal 2-job strategy is to serve the job that maximizes e^-st e^-sr/(1-e^-sr).

+Semantically, this is the probability of not abandoning prior to completion if run immediately, divided by the probability of abandoning while being run.

+Note that this is a "conveyer belt" policy: jobs never interchange priority.
+This is a class containing SOAP and Nudge.

+**Further steps:** Implement this policy in simulation.
+What's it's empirical transform?

+Is the policy the optimal 3-job policy?
+Optimal without arrivals?